TykTechnologies/tyk-operator/docs/getting-started.md

 Let's create an API and security policy for that API.

+> **Security policy resources are currently only supported when using Tyk Pro mode.
+You can get round this by mounting the policy object as a volume into the gateway container.**

 You can do so either by applying manifest defined in our repo

 ```bash